Rowan Tree Symbolic Meaning ancient legend has it that if you ate the rowan

 Rowan tree symbolism and legend has it, that if you ate the berries you would be young and joyful forever, as were the fae folk who were said to have brought the first seed to Ireland before the Celts were there.
 These fairies were the Tuatha de Danann, a magical tribe of people of the goddess Danu.

-Women wore garlands of the berries for protection.
+Women wore garlands of berries for protection.
 They were tied around the horns of cows and the necks of pigs to keep them healthy and safe.
-The timber was used in housing to protect the house, in cradles to protect babies and many other creative ways as a means of protection.
+The timber was used in housing to protect the house, in cradles to protect babies and in many other creative ways as a means of protection.
 The bark makes great cattle food.

 Rowan berries are full of vitamin A and C. There are many medicinal uses for the berries as well in various concoctions and tinctures for healing and transformational purposes, but I will leave that up to you to research as it is not my field of expertise.
 As Rowan protects the home, animals, and children, it is also a protector of our spirit.